Business Plan & Budget

 the environment in which the ministry operates and its goals, priority initiatives, performance measures and budget allocations.

 Things are looking up in Alberta.
 Jobs are up, the deficit is down and with economic recovery well underway, Alberta is moving forward toward a stronger, brighter and more

 sustainable economic future.
 Alberta Culture and Tourism remains committed to delivering and maintaining the important programs and services Albertans need in the most

 efficient, cost effective manner possible.
 Budget 2018 is about investing in people and expanding our efforts to diversify and grow our economy while ensuring that all

 Albertans share in the opportunities and prosperity that economy creates.

 We are working to diversify our economy and create new opportunities for business and good paying jobs for Albertans through strategic investment in areas such as

 tourism and the cultural industries.
 We will continue to work to help realize the full potential of our resources for the benefit of Alberta’s families, communities,

 visitors and investors.
-Culture and Tourism’s 2017-18 budget is $353.7 million including operating and capital investment spending.
+Alberta Culture and Tourism’s 2018-19 budget is $383.2 million including operating and capital investment spending.